Published Work

 UltraRunning columnist

 Sarah has written a column for UltraRunning—the venerable magazine regarded as the voice of the sport—since 2018.
 This sample, “Mountain Terrain vs. Emotional Terrain,” shows how she draws on personal experiences to illuminate the challenges and lessons of the sport.
+This first-person feature, “Ojai Valley Trails to Shangri-La,” captures the nostalgia of hometown trails and provides a descriptive guide.

 “Sarah’s ability to write from her heart, while pulling in-depth personal experiences from her own running adventures, has cemented her spot as one of the most recognized voices in UltraRunning.”